waku-org/specs/standards/application/privatev1.md

     classDef plain fill:none,stroke:transparent;
 ```
+**Pipeline Stages:**

-- **Segmentation**: Divides content into smaller fragments for transportation.
+- **Segmentation**: Divides content into transport-appropriate fragments
-- **Reliability**: Adds tracking information to detect dropped messages.
+- **Reliability (SDS)**: Adds tracking metadata for delivery detection and ordering
-- **Encryption**: Provides confidentiality and tamper resistance.
+- **Encryption (Double Ratchet)**: Provides confidentiality, authentication, and forward secrecy

-The output of each phase of the operational pipeline is the input of the next.

 ### Segmentation

-Thought the protocol has no limitation, it is assumed that a delivery mechanism MAY have restrictions on the max message size.
-While this is a transport level issue, it's included here because deferring segmentation has negative impacts on bandwidth efficiency and privacy.
-Forcing the transport layer to handle segmentation would require either reassembling unauthenticated segments (which are open to malicious interference) or implementing encryption at the transport layer.
-In the event of a dropped payload, segmentation after reliability would require clients to re-broadcast entire frames, rather than only the missing segments.
-This unnecessarily increases load on the network/clients and increases a DOS attack surface.
-To optimize the entire pipeline, segmentation is handled first so that segments can benefit from the reliability and robust encryption already in place.
+While PRIVATE1 itself has no inherent message size limitation, practical transport mechanisms typically impose maximum payload sizes.
+Segmentation is intentionally placed as the first pipeline stage rather than deferring it to the transport layer

+**Why Segment Before Encryption**

+Segmenting after encryption would force the transport layer to handle fragmentation of ciphertext blobs, creating several problems.
+- Transport-layer segmentation would require buffering all segments before any can be authenticated, increasing the DOS attack surface.
+- Unauthenticated segment reassembly opens the door to malicious segment injection and substitution attacks.
+- Unencrypted segmentation metadata reveals size and other metadata about the content in transit.

+**Why Segment Before Reliability**

+Placing segmentation after reliability tracking would mean retransmission of a dropped payload requires re-broadcasting the entire frame.
+By segmenting first, the reliability layer can track individual segments and request retransmission of only the missing fragments.

+**Implementation**

 The segmentation strategy used is defined by [!TODO: Flatten link once completed](https://github.com/waku-org/specs/pull/91)